russellvaughan/automagic/README.md

 ## Ruby CSV Importer

-A CSV Importer for importing user data to a GoSquared site
+A CSV Importer for importing user data to a GoSquared project's People Dashboard

 ### Setup